UMInteractive/Weblab/notes/0-Assignments.md

-# jQuery Assignment 1 - How to Website (140 Points)
+# jQuery Assignment Part A - How to Website (140 Points)

+* Option 1 - How-to Website
- Create a one how-to html page.
-Create a recipe page, or how to make something, i.e. craft.
+  * Create a recipe page, or how to make something, i.e. craft.
+Include ingredients, directions, and Tips.
+* Option 2 - Vacation website
+  * Create a vaction website, based on a place you have visited before.
+Include images, locations, tips, and places to visit.

  Your page should have a minimum of 5 steps.
 Take images or video.
 Use organizational tags and css to organize and style your page.
-Include ingredients, directions, and Tips.

  Use jQuery to show and hide steps or images.
 You can use tabs example to cycle through different steps.
 You can also use the .html() or .css() function to change or augment your html.